It has been seven long years since I received that dreaded phone call and I still miss you like crazy.

 Your best friend from school later said you sent her a message in the early afternoon to tell her that you were feeling sick.
 You were going to take a nap.
 Nobody knows whether you had pain that afternoon.
 I wish you phoned somebody, but I am sure you thought nothing of it.
 You were only 32 years old, after all.
 All we know is that when you did phone, it was already too late.
 And my world came crushing down.

 You were so loved.
 You had the most beautiful memorial service.
 The kids in your class sang a special song.
 There were friends and family from everywhere there.
 I cannot remember much about it though.
 All I can remember is that your two little angels were sitting with me and that my heart broke in a million pieces for them.
 They were so small.
-Only six and (almost) eight years old.
+Only four and (almost) six years old.
 I don’t know whether Antonio knew what was going on, but Katelijne was inconsolable.
 I will never forget how she asked me to read a story in bed for her that evening.
 Like her mother used to do.

 And I can remember anger.
 Anger at people’s comments.
 Like “God always picks the prettiest flowers from his garden”.
 What the hell?
 What sort of God will do that?
 I am sorry, I cannot understand that.